-- + Common vision: develop an overarching design vision for major transport infrastructure projects. - + Accountability: prepare urban design documents to guide the planning, design and evaluation of major transport projects. - + Transparency: undertake a program of stakeholder and community engagement to inform the design of major transport infrastructure projects, including identifying key local considerations and opportunities to involve the community in the projects. - + Governance: seek expert design advice through the whole of project life-cycle, retaining consistent design expertise from the OVGA, industry and stakeholders at all stages of the project including development, procurement and delivery. - + Independent design review: use design experts at key milestones throughout the project lifecycle.
+- + Common vision: develop an overarching design vision for major transport infrastructure projects. - + Accountability: prepare urban design documents to guide the planning, design and evaluation of major transport projects. - + Transparency: undertake a program of stakeholder and community engagement to inform the design of major transport infrastructure projects, including identifying key local considerations and opportunities to involve the community in the projects. - + Governance: seek expert design advice through the whole of project life-cycle, retaining consistent design expertise from the OVGA, industry and stakeholders at all stages of the project including development, procurement and delivery. - + Independent design review: use the Victorian Design Review Panel at key milestones throughout the project lifecycle.

-The Level Crossing Removal Project Urban Design Framework and Metro Tunnel Urban Design Strategy are both based on this approach.
+The Level Crossing Removal Project Urban Design Framework and Melbourne Metro Urban Design Strategy are both based on this approach.